Toric vector bundles on Bott tower: Some basic results

-So these induces the following short exact sequence in the category of toric vector bundles, Hence quotient of $\mathcal{E}$ by $\mathcal{F}$ exists in the category of toric vector bundles, which is surprising since this fact is not true in general varieties. } \end{rmk}

-It is known that the tangent bundle of any nonsingular toric variety splits topologically into direct sum of line bundles, although this result is not true in case of equivariant algebraic splitting, for example consider the tangent bundle of $\mathbb{P}^2$.
+We say that a toric vector bundle splits if it is equivariantly isomorphic to a direct sum of toric line bundles.
 Recall that, a toric vector bundle $\mathcal{E}$ over a nonsingular toric variety $X=X(\Delta)$ splits if and only if the filtrations $E^{\rho}(i)$, $\rho \in \Delta(1)$ generate a distributive lattice (see \cite[Corollary $2.2.3$]{kly}).
-Using this, we obtain a splitting criterion of tangent bundle of a nonsingular toric variety:
+Using this, we obtain a combinatorial criterion of splitting of the tangent bundle of a nonsingular toric variety in terms of the fan structure: